matloff/omsi/README.md

 If your exam tests you on Python or R, remember that they won't be running in interactive mode here, so you must write explicit **print** operations.
 Graphical displays will not work, for the same reason.
-(There are workarounds for this, not detailed here.)
+(See the R workaround, above.)
 Note too that these are not compiled languages, so you should not hit the **Compile** button.